UOR-Foundation/uorcontent/rendered/obsidian/Resources/category-theoretic-perspective.md

 # Category-Theoretic Perspective

+## Description

-A formulation of the UOR framework in the language of category theory, revealing deep structural properties of prime-coordinate representation.
+A formulation of the [[uor-c-001|UOR framework]] in the language of category theory, revealing deep structural properties of prime-coordinate representation.

-The UOR framework achieves its greatest generality and mathematical power when formulated in the language of category theory.
+The [[uor-c-001|UOR framework]] achieves its greatest generality and mathematical power when formulated in the language of category theory.
 This perspective reveals the deep structural properties that make prime-coordinate representation a universal feature across mathematical domains.

 The prime-coordinate map can be understood as a fundamental functor between categories: